 10 minutes 25 minutes 10 minutes Introduction Main activity Plenary Whole class teaching Group task Individual task Pair task Bring out the different shapes and ask pupils to call out their names.
-Give each group a set of mixed up shapes and ask them to sort them into Ask the pupils to draw different sized circles, squares and rectangle Ask pairs to tell each other about some squares, rectangles or circles that Ask the pupils to identify the shapes of some objects in the classroom, eg: windows, door. groups by shape.
-Groups that finish quickly can try to sort each set of shapes by size. shapes in their books. - they see every day around school and home.
+Give each group a set of mixed up shapes and ask them to sort them into Ask the pupils to return to their places and draw a circle, a square Ask pairs to tell each other about some squares, rectangles or circles that Ask the pupils to identify the shapes of some objects in the classroom, eg: windows, door. groups by shape.
+Groups that finish quickly can try to sort each set of shapes by size. and a rectangle in their - exercise books. they see every day around school and home.
 If there is time, ask for examples of each shape to be shared with the whole class.

-Lesso title
+title